NCTracks: There’s a Hole in My Bucket !!

 “Then fix it.”

-Posted on September 10, 2015, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Appeal Rights, Computer Sciences Corporation, CSC, Denials of Medicaid Services, DHHS, Division of Medical Assistance, Gordon & Rees, Health Care Providers and Services, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Claims Adjudication, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicare Attorney, NC, NC Medicaid Bulletin, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, OAH, Office of Administrative Hearings, Reconsideration Reviews, Timely Payments and tagged Administrative Law Judge, Administrative Remedies, Audit, Class Action Lawsuit, Computer Science Corporation, Computer Sciences Corporation, customer service, dear Henry, denial, Dialysis, Division of Medical Assistance, Doctrine of Exhaustion of Administrative Remedies, Explanation of benefits, Failure to exhaust administrative remedies, Final Decision, Gordon & Rees, hole in the bucket, Medicaid, Medicaid Attorney, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid dialysis, Medicaid renal care, Medicaid Service Denials, Medicare Attorney, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks class action lawsuit, NCTracks denials, NCTracks Lawsuit, North Carolina, OAH, Office of Administrative Hearings, Reconsideration review, There's a hole in the bucket, wife Liza.
+Posted on September 10, 2015, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Appeal Rights, Computer Sciences Corporation, CSC, Denials of Medicaid Services, Division of Medical Assistance, Health Care Providers and Services, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Claims Adjudication, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicare Attorney, NC, NC DHHS, NC Medicaid Bulletin, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, OAH, Office of Administrative Hearings, Reconsideration Reviews, Timely Payments and tagged Administrative Law Judge, Administrative Remedies, Audit, Class Action Lawsuit, Computer Science Corporation, Computer Sciences Corporation, customer service, dear Henry, denial, Dialysis, Division of Medical Assistance, Doctrine of Exhaustion of Administrative Remedies, Explanation of benefits, Failure to exhaust administrative remedies, Final Decision, Gordon & Rees, hole in the bucket, Medicaid, Medicaid Attorney, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid dialysis, Medicaid renal care, Medicaid Service Denials, Medicare Attorney, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks class action lawsuit, NCTracks denials, NCTracks Lawsuit, North Carolina, OAH, Office of Administrative Hearings, Reconsideration review, There's a hole in the bucket, wife Liza.
 Bookmark the permalink.
 Leave a comment.